Key Takeaways

 The Power of Social Groups in Combating Isolation

-If you are starting to notice the warning signs of problematic isolation — withdrawal, mood swings, or changes in eating and sleeping habits — rest assured that there are solutions for your elderly loved one.
+Warning signs of social isolation may include withdrawal, mood changes, or disruptions in eating and sleeping habits.
+Fortunately, structured social engagement can help address these challenges.
 Although it may be difficult at first to encourage them to engage in structured social activities, the benefits outweigh any potential struggle.

 Reduced Risk of Mental Health Issues